 Step 3.
-When your dog can easily stay on his bed for that sequence then you are ready to add some people.
-Start with very familiar people (family members are best), have someone ring the doorbell, send your dog to his spot, ask him to down-stay, open the door, let the guest in, and have the guest give your dog attention for staying on the dog bed.
+When your dog can easily stay on their bed for that sequence then you are ready to add some people.
+Start with very familiar people (family members are best), have someone ring the doorbell, send your dog to his spot, ask them to down-stay, open the door, let the guest in, and have the guest give your dog attention for staying on the dog bed.

-If your dog has a hard time going to or staying on the bed when the bell rings, work with him on the bell first.
-Have a family member or neighbor ring the doorbell, send your dog to the bed, give an extra delicious treat, and release him.
+If your dog has a hard time going to or staying on the bed when the bell rings, work with them on the bell first.
+Have a family member or neighbor ring the doorbell, send your dog to the bed, give an extra delicious treat, and release them.
 Don’t open the door or let anyone in.
 Repeat until your dog starts to associate the doorbell with treats on the bed, not visitors.

 Step 4.
 In week 6 or 7, add more people.
 Again start with people your dog is less likely to react to and work up to more exciting people.
-You may need to have an extra helper/trainer at first who stays with your dog or use a physical barrier such as an X-pen or baby gate to remind him to stay.
-Always reward the dog for calm behavior and staying on its spot until released to greet.
+You may need to have an extra helper/trainer at first who stays with your dog or use a physical barrier such as an X-pen or baby gate to remind them to stay.
+Always reward the dog for calm behavior and staying on their spot until released to greet.

 - Practice each step for 10–20 trials or until your dog is responding reliably.

 - End each session on a positive note with your dog not barking.